jimasp/behave-vsc/CONTRIBUTING.md

 - Any disposable object should either be added to `context.subscriptions.push` or disposed in a `finally` block or in the `deactivate()`.
 (The most common disposables are event handlers, filesystemwatchers, and cancelllation token sources.)

+## How autocompletion, highlighting and snippets are hooked up

+- autocompletion is provided by:
+  - autoCompleteProvider.ts
+feature file syntax highlighting is provided by:
+  - gherkin.grammar.json
+  - semHighlightProvider.ts. (only for step parameters and missing steps called by vscode on-demand as required.) feature file formatting is provided by:
+  - formatFeatureProvider.ts - (sets indentation on user request - CTRL K+F, inc. file save if set)
+  - language-configuration.ts - (sets indentation used on typing out a feature file, e.g. pressing enter)

 ### Diagnostics

 - Diagnostic logs are controlled via the extension setting `behave-vsc.xRay` (this is enabled by default in the example projects and for most integration tests).